edgexfoundry/device-sdk-c/docs/configuration.md

 Option | Type | Notes
 :--- | :--- | :---
 LogLevel | String | Sets the logging level.
 Available settings in order of increasing severity are: TRACE, DEBUG, INFO, WARNING, ERROR.
+EnableRemote | Boolean | If this option is set, logs will be submitted to the EdgeX logging service rather than written to a local file / stdout.
+File | String | If this option is set, local logs will be written to the named file rather than standard output.

 ## Driver section